-Each of the toolboxes can be also be split or joined into any number of sub-panels along the long axis of the toolbox by clicking on the options drop down icon in the tab area of the toolbox (right-clicking also works).
 The number of tool box splits Wing shows by default depends on your monitor size.
+Each of the toolboxes can be split or joined into any number of splits along the long axis of the toolbox by clicking on the options drop down icon in the tab area of the toolbox and selecting Add Toolbox Split or Remove Toolbox Split.
+This menu is also accessible by right-clicking on the tool tabs.

 The options drop down or right-click menu can also be used to insert or duplicate tools, and to move them around among splits or out to separate windows.

 All the available tools are enumerated in the Tools menu, which will display the most recently used tool of that type or will add one to your window at its default location, if none is already present.